-- 2. Pursuant to ATCP 51.30 (6), within 14 days after the Town of Calumet notifies an applicant that the application is complete, the Town of Calumet shall notify adjacent landowners of the application.
-The Town of Calumet shall use the approved notice form in ATCP 51, and mail by first class mail a written notice to each adjacent landowner. - 3.
-Pursuant to ATCP 51.32, the Town of Calumet shall grant or deny an application within 90 days after the notice of a complete application is provided as required by paragraph 2 above.
-The Town of Calumet may extend this time limit for good cause, including any of the following: - a.
-The Town of Calumet needs additional information to act on the application. - b.
-The applicant materially modifies the application or agrees to an extension. - 4.
+- 3. Pursuant to ATCP 51.32, the Town of Calumet shall grant or deny an application within 90 days after the notice of a complete application is provided as required by paragraph 2 above.
+The Town of Calumet may extend this time limit for good cause, including any of the following: i The Town of Calumet needs additional information to act on the application. ii The applicant materially modifies the application or agrees to an extension. - 4.
 The Town of Calumet shall give written notice of any extension.
 The notice shall specify the reason for the extension, and the extended deadline date by which the Town of Calumet will act on the application. - Public Hearing: The Town of Calumet will schedule a public hearing (as described in 3.9.2) on the application within 90 days after issuing notice of a complete application. - Standards: The standards for issuing a Conditional Use Permit are as follows: - 1.
 The state livestock facility siting standards adopted under ATCP 51, Wis.
 Adm.
 Code.
 These standards are incorporated by reference, without reproducing them in full. - 2.
 Setbacks authorized by this ordinance.